-Jacob A. Reynolds is Of Counsel with the Firm and personally AV-rated attorney by Martindale-Hubbell®.
+Jacob A. Reynolds is Senior Counsel with the Firm and personally AV-rated attorney by Martindale-Hubbell®.
 Jacob practices mainly in commercial, healthcare, business, employment, and intellectual property litigation.
 He is admitted to practice in Nevada federal and state courts, federal courts in Florida and Colorado, and United States Courts of Appeals for the Ninth, Tenth, and Federal Circuits.

 Jacob attended Brigham Young University for his undergraduate studies where he completed a double major in Philosophy and Economics.
 Jacob’s academic focus as an undergrad was econometrics and logic.
 Upon graduation, Jacob attended the Institute for Humane Studies at Princeton University.
 Jacob then attended law school at the J. Reuben Clark Law School, where he was President of the Federalist Society, received the Faculty Award for Meritorious Service and Distinguished Service, participated actively in the American Inns of Court (Court I), was an Executive Editor for the Journal of Public Law, and served as the Symposium Director for a published Symposium on the Proposed Federal Gay Marriage Amendment.
 During law school, Jacob completed two externships with federal judges: Judge Lloyd D. George (Las Vegas) and Judge David Sam (Salt Lake City).
 He also authored or co-authored four publications in academic journals.